b0nbon1/dope-stuff/README.md

-# C++ Algorithms and Data Structures
+# Java Algorithms and Data Structures

-This repository contains C++ based examples of many popular algorithms and data structures.
+This repository contains Java based examples of many popular algorithms and data structures.

 Each algorithm and data structure has its own separate README